deltafy/handbook/README.md

 To build sustainably, everyone must be aware of **sunk-cost fallacy**.
 Everyone should have a good intuition of when to stop trying, especially when the costs already outweigh the benefits.

+While we highly encourage seeking and implementing optimal solutions, engineers should still be wary of [**premature optimization**](https://wiki.c2.com/?PrematureOptimization).
+You can read more about premature optimization from [this paper](https://ubiquity.acm.org/article.cfm?id=1513451).
+In summary, one should not:

-Engineers should also be wary of **premature optimization**.
-One should not (1) optimize too much when such an optimization is not needed, or (2) optimize too early when a setup is not yet ready for such optimizations.
+* optimize too much when such optimizations are not highly needed.
+* optimize too early when the setup is not yet ready for such optimizations.

 We should also not be afraid of [doing things that don't scale](http://paulgraham.com/ds.html) when left with no other feasible options, especially when it is the only way to test a hypothesis.